Bonfires

 What you should do?

 If you have a complaint, it is best to discuss it initially with the person responsible; they may not realise they are causing a problem.
-Try to be reasonable, otherwise your discussions are likely to end in further argument.
-Explain the details of your complaint and try to agree on a reasonable solution or compromise.
+Try to be calm and reasonable.
+Explain the details of your complaint and try to agree on a suitable solution or compromise.

-If the bonfires persist, and evidence suggests that the bonfires are causing a statutory nuisance, a legal notice may be served.
-If found guilty of further offences by the Magistrates Court, a fine of up to £5000 may be imposed.
+If the smoke nuisance from bonfires persist, and evidence suggests that the bonfires are causing a statutory nuisance, a legal notice may be served on the person responsible.
+Breaching an abatement notice is a criminal offence and punishable by fine or imprisonment by a Magistrates Court.

 -